BioComputingUP/mocafe/docs/source/installation.rst

 .. code-block:: console

-    Your mocafe is ready!
+    Your Mocafe is ready!

 *Note*: FEniCS is transitioning from version "2019" to FEniCSx, so the ``apt`` package might not be supported in the future.
-In that case, consider using the *mocafe* container as explained below.
+In that case, consider using the Mocafe container as explained below.

 Install Singularity container
 ------------------------------